ravgotrasahil/ravgotrasahil-github.io/teaching/r/salary/salary.md

     library(mosaic)

-    salary = read.csv('salary.csv', header=TRUE)

-The variables in the data set are:
+The variables we'll use from this data set are:
 \* Salary: annual salary in dollars
-\* Education: years of post-second education
 \* Experience: months of experience at the particular company
 \* Months: total months of work experience, including all previous jobs